sgolden4/FileSharingSystem/FileSharing/readme-client.txt

 To run the client:
-From the command line, once in the directory where Client.jar resides type: java -jar Client.jar <directory_path>
+From the command line, once in the directory where Client.jar resides type: java -jar Client.jar <directory_path> <server 3210> <server 3211> <server 3212> ...

 <directory_path> denotes the path to the download/upload directory.
 If no argument is given,
 files are downloaded/uploaded to the current directory.
+If no servers are listed, it assumes three servers running on the local machine (127.0.0.1).
+If you wish to specify servers, you must also specify a directory.

 When the client starts, it will display a welcome message followed by a list of commands and descriptions of their function.
 This list can be accessed at any point with the 'help'